 In May 2014, an accounting update was issued that replaces the existing revenue recognition framework regarding contracts with customers.
-The standard was revised in July 2015 and March 2016.
+There have been several revisions to the update, the latest occurring in May 2016.
 This accounting update is effective for reporting periods beginning after December 31, 2017.
 Early adoption is permitted but not before the original effective date, which is for reporting periods beginning after December 31, 2016.
 We have not determined the impact of this update on our financial statements.